gjpelletier/weightedcorrs/README.md

 # Reference:

-The mathematical formulas in matrix notation, together with the code, is also available in
+The mathematical formulas in matrix notation, together with MATLAB code, is also available in
 F. Pozzi, T. Di Matteo, T. Aste,
 "Exponential smoothing weighted correlations",
 The European Physical Journal B, Volume 85, Issue 6, 2012.